remotedevelopment-info/apios/docs/api/README.md

 Notes:
 - JWT enforcement is active when env JWT_SECRET is provided to the API container.
-- SQLite DB path: /data/apios.db (mounted read-only in API container).
+- SQLite DB path: /data/apios.db (mounted read-write in API container to support WAL and write endpoints).